 Sausage rolls scream old school British buffet to me!
 So I’m also going to make some Scotch Eggs, Creamy Coleslaw, Pigs in Blankets (you can’t have enough sausage at a buffet) and some nice traditional sandwiches like ham and egg mayo!

 And you can forget making anything else at all, “Christmas Mini Sausage Rolls” are totally a thing.
 You make a batch and you just pop one in regularly at any given moment in December.
-This might actually be just me.
+They sit perfectly alongside Puff Pastry Mince Pies.
+Although in hindsight, this might actually be just me.

 Don’t forget to head over to my Feast Collection pages to find all of my tips and tricks to help you host a fun and stress-free feast.
 Plus remember to check out my recipe index to create your own awesome Feast!